influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/administration/upgrading.md

 ## Switch between TSM and TSI indexes

-After upgrading to InfluxDB 1.7.x, switch between using the TSM in-memory index and the TSI disk-based index as needed.
+After upgrading to InfluxDB 1.7.x, switch between using the TSM index and the TSI index as needed.

-### Switch from TSM to TSI
+### To switch from TSM to TSI

-Complete step 3 and 4 in the previous procedure.
+Complete step 3 and 4 in [Upgrade to InfluxDB 1.7.x](#upgrade-to-influxdb-1-7-x).

-### Switch from TSI to TSM
+### To switch from TSI to TSM

 1. In the InfluxDB configuration file, set `index-version = "inmem"`.
 2. Delete all shard `index` directories (by default, located at `/<shard_ID>/index`).